scipy-conference/scipy_proceedings/papers/michael_lange/michael_lange.rst

 as the automation of adjoint models as demonstrated by Dolfin-Adjoint [Farrell13]_.

-The performance optimisation of stencil computation on regular cartesian grids for high-performance computing applications has also received much attention in computer science research [Datta08]_ [Brandvik10]_ [Zhang12]_ [Henretty13]_ [Yount15]_.
-The primary focus of most stencil compilers or DSLs, however, is on the optimisation of synthetic problems which often limits their applicability for practical scientific applications.
-The primary consideration here is that most realistic problems often requires more than just a fast and efficient PDE solver, which entails that symbolic DSLs embedded in Python can benefit greatly from native interoperability with the scientific Python ecosystem.
+The performance optimization of stencil computation on regular cartesian grids for high-performance computing applications has also received much attention in computer science research [Datta08]_ [Brandvik10]_ [Zhang12]_ [Henretty13]_ [Yount15]_.
+The primary focus of most stencil compilers or DSLs, however, is the optimization of synthetic problems which often limits their applicability for practical scientific applications.
+The primary consideration here is that most realistic problems often require more than just a fast and efficient PDE solver, which entails that symbolic DSLs embedded in Python can benefit greatly from native interoperability with the scientific Python ecosystem.